 5) Whle the ribs are cooking, make the sauce in a pan and heat it over low flame until it burbles.
 This will take only a few minutes.
 Turn it off and then bring it back up just before removing the ribs.
 The ribs should take about 60 minutes.
 Take a bite to see if they are done to your satisfaction.

-6) Once grilled, move the riblets to a serving platter, pour just enough sauce to lightly cover them, and sprinkle sesame seeds and chopped green onions on top.
+6) Once grilled, dunk them in the sauce or move the riblets to a serving platter and pour just enough sauce to lightly cover them.
+Sprinkle sesame seeds and chopped green onions on top.